kuba-kowalczyk-allegro/kudo-space/.ai/prd.md

 - FR-006: Kudo Creation Form: The creation form must include a recipient selector (dropdown/autocomplete), a message text area, and a submission button.
 - FR-007: Delete Kudos: Users must be able to delete kudos they have created.
 They cannot delete kudos created by other users.
 - FR-008: AI Content Generation: The application will provide an optional feature to generate a kudo message using an AI service (OpenRouter.ai).
-- FR-009: AI Keyword Input: The AI generation feature will accept 3-15 keywords as input to create a concise (2-3 sentences), positive, and informal message.
+- FR-009: AI Prompt Input: The AI generation feature will accept a short prompt (10-200 characters) describing what the user wants to thank someone for, and will generate a concise (2-3 sentences), positive, and informal message based on that prompt.
 - FR-010: AI Error Handling: If the AI service is unavailable, the user will be shown a non-blocking error message and can proceed to write the kudo manually.

 ## 4. Product Boundaries